 ---- Google AdWords Top Ad Placement Formula Changes

-With this new formula, instead of considering your actual CPC, we'll consider your maximum CPC bid, which you control.
+Additionally, the top ad placement formula uses your CPC bid instead of your actual CPC to determine your ad's eligibility to appear in top spots.
 This means that your ad's eligibility to be promoted is no longer dependent on the bids of advertisers below you.
-Therefore, if you have a high quality ad, you now have more control to achieve a top position by increasing your maximum CPC.
+Therefore, if you have a high quality ad, you now have more control to achieve a top position through your CPC bid.